Sudolphus/Redux-Tap-Room/README.md

 ---

 <p align="center"> An editable menu for a tap room.
 Features full Create-Read-Update-Destroy functionality.
+This is a sister project to <a href="https://github.com/Sudolphus/Tap-Room">Tap Room</a>, as it takes the code base from there, and adds Redux.
     <br>
 </p>

 ## 📝 Table of Contents